shiftyp/rest-in-space/README.md

 # 🚀 REST API Lab

 Welcome to the REST API Lab!
-This hands-on exercise will introduce you to RESTful API concepts and Express.js, a popular Node.js framework for building web applications and APIs.
+This hands-on exercise will introduce you to RESTful API concepts and Express.js, a Node.js framework for building web applications and APIs.

 ## 🔌 What is an API?

 API stands for Application Programming Interface.
 An API is a set of rules and protocols that allows one software application to interact with another.
-Think of it as a contract between different software components that defines how they should interact with each other.
+Think of it as a contract between different software components that defines how they should interact with each other, as well as the data they can exchange.

 APIs are everywhere in software development: